 Note that this is a process rather than a one time task, just like with the items description, a title should be constantly optimized to improve your exposure, relevance and sales.

 eBay Title Builder – Tools for title optimization

-Besides the above mentioned methods, there are free and paid tools designed to help you optimize your eBay titles.
+Besides the above mentioned methods, there are free and paid tools designed to help you optimize your eBay titles with relevant eBay keywords.

 You Describe your item in 2-4 keywords, and title builder generates 3 categories of keywords for you:

-100% Free tool, providing great value – Title-Builder is getting a huge “LIKE” from us!
+100% Free tool, providing great eBay keywords – Title-Builder is getting a huge “LIKE” from us!

 TeraPeak Title Builder – “See the top shopper searches and most valuable terms for your product.”

 It has a very neat feature – analyzing which keywords are driving the most sales for eBay sellers.